It’s not all about numbers.

 Words matter too.

-“Sustainability is multidisciplinary, spanning science, ethics and strategy.
-Choose specialists who understand ESG and sustainability as a distinct discipline, not accountants adapting financial audit skills to a fundamentally different challenge.”
+“Sustainability is multidisciplinary.
+Choose specialists who understand it as a distinct discipline, not accountants adapting financial audit skills to a different challenge.”

 Jenna Kim - Auditor and Engage Product Leader

-Six reasons specialist sustainability assurance firms are better than financial accounting firms
+Six reasons specialist sustainability assurance firms outperform financial accounting firms

 Technical competence in environmental and social metrics